-Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant beginning August 10, 2018, for a term of 10 years, for the continued use and maintenance of an existing floating boat dock, two pilings and ramp previously authorized by the Commission, and bank protection not previously authorized by the Commission, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the floating boat dock, two pilings, and ramp: \$125 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- Authorize acceptance of a quitclaim deed, effective May 31, 2018, of Lease No. PRC 7027.1 a General Lease - Recreational and Protective Structure Use, issued to Victor Dallari, Jr. and Susan Boyles. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning June 1, 2018, for a term of 10 years, for the use and maintenance of an existing floating boat dock, boat lift, gangway, four pilings, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the floating boat dock, boat lift, gangway and four pilings: \$323, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.